open-gamma-ray-astro/gamma-astro-data-formats/source/info/fits-arrays.rst

 is encoded in the BINTABLE FITS header.

 But note the `HDUDOC  = 'CAL/GEN/92-019'` key.
-If you Google `CAL/GEN/92-019` you will find that it points to the `OGIP spec for effective area files <https://heasarc.gsfc.nasa.gov/docs/heasarc/caldb/docs/memos/cal_gen_92_019/cal_gen_92_019.html>`__, which explains in detail what all the other keys mean.
+If you Google `CAL/GEN/92-019` you will find that it points to the `OGIP format for effective area files <https://heasarc.gsfc.nasa.gov/docs/heasarc/caldb/docs/memos/cal_gen_92_019/cal_gen_92_019.html>`__ document, which explains in detail what all the other keys mean.

 There's some software (e.g. `fv`) that understands this way of encoding n-dimensional arrays and axis information in FITS BINTABLEs.